nathangreen1632/recipe-planner/README1.md

    ```
 ### Get Running

-1. When the repo has been cloned and opened in your IDE, open Terminal and run:
+When the repo has been cloned and opened in your IDE, open Terminal and run, which will run the build command one time and process your CSS.
 ```sh
   npm run build-css
 ```

+This will setup npm to watch your source app.css file for changes.
+Everytime you make a change, build-css will run and process your CSS changes.
+Use ctrl+C to cancel the watch-css job in terminal.
 ```sh
   npm run watch-css
 ```